amadeuszbialas/myownlink/README.md

 Installation:

-    1. Composer install
+    1. Composer install(set your user, pass and name for DB)
-    2. DB config in parameters.yml user, password, db name
-    3. DB requirements:
+    2. DB requirements:
                         database: 'myownlink'
                         table:    'links'
                         columns:  'old(text), new(text), createDate(date)'
-    4. You have to change site key and secret key for your own reCAPTCHA site key -> app/Resources/views/main.html.twig secret key -> src/AppBundle/Captcha/Captcha.php
+    3. You have to change site key and secret key for your own reCAPTCHA (keys in this repo are not working:p) site key -> app/Resources/views/main.html.twig secret key -> src/AppBundle/Captcha/Captcha.php
-    5. Delete twig cache folder.
+    4. Delete twig cache folder.